steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

 ## 9. Other Built-In Types

-To keep this introductory guide brief, certain Python built-in types are out of scope.
-See also Python's full article on [Built-in Types](https://docs.python.org/3/library/stdtypes.htm) which covers, in addition to the types mentioned above, additional topics including:
+To keep this guide brief and focused, certain built-in types are out of scope.
+Python's full article on [Built-in Types](https://docs.python.org/3/library/stdtypes.html) covers many additional topics, including:

-- generators (iterators)
+- Generators and iterators
-- context management to control setup/teardown of resources using the `with` statement
+- Context managers (used with the `with` statement to manage resources)
-- type annotations that help tools like linters and IDEs understand code
+- Type annotations for better static analysis and editor support
-- introspective types such as modules, classes, functions and methods
+- Introspective types: modules, classes, functions, and methods
-- code objects for python code as data
+- Code objects (representing Python code as data)
-- internal objects like stack frames
+- Internal objects like stack frames and traceback objects
-- the Ellipsis object
+- Special singleton values like:
+  - `Ellipsis` (`...`)
-- the NotImplemented object
+  - `NotImplemented`
-- etc.
+- And more

-## 10. Summary

-- Python is a dynamically typed language.

-Python types is a large topic.
-For full details see Python's article, [Built-in Types](https://docs.python.org/3/library/stdtypes.html#).
+> This guide focused on the core built-in types you'll encounter in day-to-day Python programming.
+If you're curious to dig deeper, the [Built-in Types](https://docs.python.org/3/library/stdtypes.html) section of the Python docs is an excellent next step.

 ---------------------------------
 ---------------------------------